 See the different types of wood ceilings including the benefits, different ceiling styles, materials, classifications, and differences between hardwood and softwood.

+The main rule of thumb, if you’re planning on playing around with wood ceilings, is that you should prioritize upholding the timber’s authenticity at all times or as much as possible.
 Play on the wood’s natural strengths and beauty.
-You can go with whatever finishing you may want but always make it a point to preserve the wood in the best possible way.
+You can go with whatever finishing you may want but always make it a point to preserve the timber in the best possible way.

-Why Use Wood Ceilings?
+Why Use Wood On Ceilings?

 We’ve gone ahead and made the entire process so much easier for you to understand and take in.
 Read on down below.

-Wood Beam Ceiling
+Wooden Beam Ceiling

 Wood Plank Ceiling